Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Nearest-neighbour interferometers and banded matrices

-We can understand the above as saying that each row (or column) of a banded matrix has at most $w_1$ nonzero entries below the diagonal, and at most $w_2$ above the diagonal.
-In total, each row (column) has at most nonzero entries, where the $+1$ takes into account the diagonal element.
-We call $w$ the \textit{bandwidth}.
-Note the similar terminology \emph{bandwidth(s)} for $w$ and $(w_1, w_2)$; this will not cause confusion, as in our usage, we always write also the symbol.

-\Cref{fig:ABA-schematic} depicts the interferometer $\U$ composed of $D$ alternating $L^0$ and $L^1$ layers of two-mode gates (LHS) and its associated resulting graph $G(\U)$ in the example case of $D=2$ (RHS).
-Observe that the nearest-neighbour interaction and the alternation of layers $L^0$ and $L^1$ impose that $w_1, w_2$ can only increase by at most one for each added layer.
+\Cref{fig:ABA-schematic} depicts the interferometer $\U$ composed of $D$ alternating layers of two-mode gates (LHS), where successive layers are shifted to allow the creation of a causal cone.
+We show the resulting graph $G(\U)$ in the example case of $D=2$ on the RHS.
+Observe that the nearest-neighbour interaction and the alternation of different layers impose that $w_1, w_2$ can only increase by at most one for each added layer.
 This is consistent with the result in~\cite{Clements2016} that depth \mbox{$D=m$} is required to generate an arbitrary unitary~$\U$.

-\begin{lemma}[bandwidth] The bandwidth $w$ of a circuit composed of $D$ alternating $L^0$ and $L^1$ layers satisfies the condition:
+\begin{lemma}[bandwidth] The bandwidth $w$ of the unitary of a circuit composed of $D$ alternating layers, as shown in \Cref{fig:ABA-schematic}, satisfies the condition:

 \end{lemma}

 Note that \eqref{eq:bandwidths-of-ABA} is an inequality because some beamsplitters may act as a diagonal matrix, producing no coupling between the modes.
 This happens when the coupling angle $\theta = 0$ or $\pi$.